A Calder\'on type inverse problem for tree graphs: Reconstruction of a weighted tree from the Dirichlet-to-Neumann matrix

-{\bf Step~3:} We derive the second assertion of the theorem.
-Indeed, if $\cG_1, \cG_2$ are two weighted graphs such that $L (\cG_1)$ and $L (\cG_2)$ have the same Schur complement then the first assertion of this theorem implies that $\cG_1$ and $\cG_2$ have the same set of distances between its boundary vertices.
-Hence Proposition~\ref{prop:lengths} implies $\cG_1 = \cG_2$ up to vertices of degree two. \end{proof}

-\begin{remark} Theorem~\ref{thm:invProbDiscr} states that the Schur complement of the discrete Laplacian $L (\cG)$ determines $\cG$ and, thus, $L (\cG)$ itself uniquely if $\cG$ is a tree.
-It is easy to see that in general the Schur complement of a matrix with respect to a block decomposition does not determine the original matrix uniquely.
-For instance the Schur complements of the block matrices
+\begin{remark} Expressed in different terms, Theorem~\ref{thm:main} states that the Schur complement of the component $\widetilde L$ in the discrete Laplacian $L (\cG)$ determines $\cG$ and, thus, $L (\cG)$ itself uniquely if $\cG$ is a tree.
+It is easy to see that in general the Schur complement of a block does not determine the original matrix uniquely.
+For instance the Schur complements of the right lower corners in the block matrices

 equal $A-B^\top C^{-1}B$ and $A-B^\top U^\top U C^{-1}U^\top U B$, respectively, and therefore they coincide for any orthogonal matrix $U$. \end{remark}